anishaislam8/Opening-the-Valve-on-Pure-Data/README.md

 WHERE r.Project_Name = "zzsnzmn_puredata-sampler" and r.File="sampler.pd" and r.Commit_SHA = "a2f917add8664dc59ff285ddfb589bc5e9486503";
 ```

-Additionally, you can follow [Example 1 of Step 8](#example-1-get-the-contents-of-a-revision-of-a-pd-file-given-project-name-file-name-and-commit-sha-of-that-revision) to start the sqlite3 command line interface using our provided bash script.
+Additionally, you can follow [Example 1 of Step 8](#example-1-get-the-contents-of-a-revision-of-a-pd-file-given-project-name-file-name-and-commit-sha-of-that-revision) to run this command directly using our bash script.

 ### Example 4: Get all authors of the project "zzsnzmn_puredata-sampler" who worked on the PD files
 ```